Emerson Electric Co. (NYSE:EMR) Shares Sold by Cardinal Capital Management

-Cardinal Capital Management decreased its position in Emerson Electric Co.
-(NYSE:EMR) by 1.2% in the 3rd quarter, Holdings Channel reports.
-The fund owned 72,977 shares of the industrial products company’s stock after selling 910 shares during the period.
-Emerson Electric accounts for 1.5% of Cardinal Capital Management’s holdings, making the stock its 20th biggest holding.
-Cardinal Capital Management’s holdings in Emerson Electric were worth $6,874,000 at the end of the most recent quarter.
+Cardinal Capital Management lowered its holdings in Emerson Electric Co.
+(NYSE:EMR) by 1.2% in the third quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 72,977 shares of the industrial products company’s stock after selling 910 shares during the period.
+Emerson Electric makes up 1.5% of Cardinal Capital Management’s holdings, making the stock its 20th biggest holding.
+Cardinal Capital Management’s holdings in Emerson Electric were worth $6,874,000 as of its most recent SEC filing.

-A number of other large investors have also recently modified their holdings of EMR.
-Amundi acquired a new stake in Emerson Electric in the second quarter valued at approximately $119,375,000.
-Charles Schwab Investment Management Inc. grew its position in Emerson Electric by 11.2% in the second quarter.
-Charles Schwab Investment Management Inc. now owns 8,026,207 shares of the industrial products company’s stock valued at $772,442,000 after acquiring an additional 806,296 shares in the last quarter.
-Macquarie Group Ltd. grew its position in Emerson Electric by 274.8% in the second quarter.
-Macquarie Group Ltd. now owns 793,987 shares of the industrial products company’s stock valued at $76,413,000 after acquiring an additional 582,167 shares in the last quarter.
-Assenagon Asset Management S.A. purchased a new position in shares of Emerson Electric during the 3rd quarter valued at approximately $46,099,000.
-Finally, Epoch Investment Partners Inc. boosted its stake in shares of Emerson Electric by 33.8% during the 2nd quarter.
-Epoch Investment Partners Inc. now owns 1,936,305 shares of the industrial products company’s stock valued at $186,350,000 after buying an additional 489,352 shares during the last quarter.
-72.75% of the stock is owned by institutional investors.
+Other hedge funds have also made changes to their positions in the company.
+Amundi purchased a new position in Emerson Electric in the second quarter worth approximately $119,375,000.
+Charles Schwab Investment Management Inc. lifted its stake in Emerson Electric by 11.2% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 8,026,207 shares of the industrial products company’s stock worth $772,442,000 after acquiring an additional 806,296 shares during the last quarter.
+Macquarie Group Ltd. lifted its stake in Emerson Electric by 274.8% in the second quarter.
+Macquarie Group Ltd. now owns 793,987 shares of the industrial products company’s stock worth $76,413,000 after acquiring an additional 582,167 shares during the last quarter.
+Assenagon Asset Management S.A. purchased a new position in Emerson Electric in the third quarter worth approximately $46,099,000.
+Finally, Epoch Investment Partners Inc. lifted its stake in Emerson Electric by 33.8% in the second quarter.
+Epoch Investment Partners Inc. now owns 1,936,305 shares of the industrial products company’s stock worth $186,350,000 after acquiring an additional 489,352 shares during the last quarter.
+Hedge funds and other institutional investors own 72.75% of the company’s stock.

-EMR has been the subject of several research analyst reports.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, December 10th.
+Shareholders of record on Friday, November 12th will be paid a $0.515 dividend.
+This is a boost from Emerson Electric’s previous quarterly dividend of $0.51.
+This represents a $2.06 annualized dividend and a yield of 2.24%.
+The ex-dividend date of this dividend is Wednesday, November 10th.
+Emerson Electric’s payout ratio is currently 53.93%.

+A number of research analysts recently issued reports on the stock.
 Cowen reiterated a “buy” rating on shares of Emerson Electric in a research note on Tuesday, August 31st.
-Credit Suisse Group reduced their target price on Emerson Electric from $107.00 to $106.00 and set an “outperform” rating for the company in a research note on Thursday, November 4th.
-Wells Fargo & Company started coverage on Emerson Electric in a research note on Thursday, October 7th.
-They set an “equal weight” rating and a $99.00 target price for the company.
-Loop Capital started coverage on Emerson Electric in a research note on Wednesday, November 17th.
-They set a “buy” rating and a $124.00 price objective on the stock.
-Finally, Morgan Stanley reduced their price objective on Emerson Electric from $106.00 to $102.00 and set an “equal weight” rating on the stock in a research note on Thursday, October 7th.
-Three investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-According to MarketBeat, Emerson Electric has a consensus rating of “Buy” and an average target price of $102.80.
+Morgan Stanley reduced their price objective on shares of Emerson Electric from $106.00 to $102.00 and set an “equal weight” rating for the company in a research report on Thursday, October 7th.
+Loop Capital assumed coverage on shares of Emerson Electric in a research report on Wednesday, November 17th.
+They set a “buy” rating and a $124.00 price objective for the company.
+Zacks Investment Research upgraded shares of Emerson Electric from a “hold” rating to a “buy” rating and set a $109.00 price objective for the company in a research report on Thursday, August 12th.
+Finally, Credit Suisse Group reduced their price objective on shares of Emerson Electric from $107.00 to $106.00 and set an “outperform” rating for the company in a research report on Thursday, November 4th.
+Three investment analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
+According to MarketBeat, Emerson Electric presently has a consensus rating of “Buy” and an average price target of $102.80.

-Emerson Electric (NYSE:EMR) last released its earnings results on Wednesday, November 3rd.
-The industrial products company reported $1.21 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.18 by $0.03.
-The firm had revenue of $4.90 billion for the quarter, compared to analyst estimates of $5.09 billion.
-Emerson Electric had a return on equity of 26.45% and a net margin of 12.63%.
-Emerson Electric’s revenue was up 7.5% compared to the same quarter last year.
-During the same period in the previous year, the company earned $1.10 earnings per share.
-Sell-side analysts expect that Emerson Electric Co. will post 4.92 EPS for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, December 10th.
-Investors of record on Friday, November 12th will be given a $0.515 dividend.
-This is a positive change from Emerson Electric’s previous quarterly dividend of $0.51.
-The ex-dividend date is Wednesday, November 10th.
-This represents a $2.06 dividend on an annualized basis and a dividend yield of 2.24%.
-Emerson Electric’s dividend payout ratio (DPR) is 53.93%.

 Emerson Electric Profile